 As the director of academic success, Mimi is passionate about assisting students in finding the best way they learn and creating an environment where all students can learn ad meet their educational goals.

-Schedule a phone or video conference appointment with the Director for Student Success and Accessibility.
+Schedule a phone or video conference appointment with the Office of Disability Services & Accessibility.

 Need help to access our services or learn more about what we offer?
 Please email us and a member of our Disability Services and Accessibility team will be in contact with you within two business days.